 No way!
-We want you to use and enjoy your broadband or gigabit connections.
+We want you to use and enjoy your super fast Internet.
 There are no caps or limits to the amount of data you can send or receive.

 Yes.
-Both our Network Box and our TV Box include advanced Wi-Fi, designed to give you access to Google Fiber throughout your home.
+Your network device includes powerful Wi-Fi designed to give you access to Google Fiber throughout your home.

 In order to take full advantage of a Fiber 1000 connection, you’ll need a computer or laptop that supports a gigabit (in geek terms, this means having a 1Gbps 1000BaseT network interface card).
 Most recently-produced computers and laptops already support gigabit speeds.
 But if you’re not sure if your computer or laptop does, consult your computer documentation and look for the following terms: 1000baseTx or 1000Mbps or 1Gbps or GigE.

 No. Wi-Fi is slower than wired connections.
-However, the Wi-Fi technology in our Google Fiber Network Box will provide for great connectivity.
+However, the Wi-Fi technology in our Network Box will provide for great connectivity.

-No. Fiber TV service is only available with our Fiber 1000 + TV package.
+No. Fiber TV service is only available with our Fiber 1000 + TV plan.